COMP1511UNSW/dcc/README.md

 	  You can not do this because counter will not exist after the function returns.
 	  See more information here: https://comp1511unsw.github.io/dcc/stack_use_after_return.html

-dcc also (by default) enables clang's  AddressSanitizer (-fsanitize=address) and UndefinedBehaviorSanitizer (-fsanitize=undefined) extensions.

-dcc embeds the binary produced a compressed tar file, containing the C source files for the program and some Python code.

-dcc adds code to the binary which if a runtime errors occurs

-* intercepts it (AddressSanitizer error messages are incomprehensible to novice programmers

-* extracts the program source and Python into a temporary directory

-* runs the Python

-* the Python code prints an eror message that a novice programmer will understand

-* than starts gdb and used it to print values of variable in lines near where the rror occurred.
+dcc adds code to the binary which detects run-time errors and print information likely to be helpful to novice programmers, including printing values of variable in lines used near where the run-time error occurred.

 For example: